Search

 How many levels of inspection does the NFPA 211 detail?

-There are mainly three levels of chimney inspection:
+There are three levels of chimney inspection:

-Level 3 inspection includes everything in a level 2 inspection and also includes the destruction and reconstruction of part/s of your chimney or house.
+Level 3 inspection includes everything in a level 2 inspection and the destruction and reconstruction of part/s of your chimney or house.
 It is done to reach the inaccessible portions to solve a serious chimney problem.

 What is the difference between level 1 and level 2 chimney inspection?